pyg-team/pytorch_geometric/docs/source/tutorial/application_overview.rst

     * *Single-graph datasets*, containing one single large graph.
 Examples of that are the :class:`Cora` and :class:`~torch_geometric.datasets.KarateClub` datasets.

-    In our example, we load the :class:`Cora` dataset.
-This is a single-graph dataset containing 2,708 nodes, 10,556 edges 1,433 features and 7 classes.
+    In our example, we load the :class:`Cora` dataset, a single-graph dataset containing 2,708 nodes, 10,556 edges 1,433 features and 7 classes.
 We need to download that dataset from its parent class, :class:`~torch_geometric.datasets.Planetoid`.

     A good practice is to normalize features.
 That is achieved here using the :class:`torch_geometric.transforms.NormalizeFeatures` transformation.